chuck-h/twrap-smart-contracts/README.md

 Because we need a Telos Native stablecoin.
 ## Operating sequence example
 * User1e, a tEVM user, acquires MUSD, a USD stablecoin on tEVM, for fiat
-* User1e wraps the MUSD into a bridgeable equivalent WMUSD using a standard ERC20 wrap contract
+* User1e wraps the MUSD into a bridgeable equivalent WMUSD, which is an ERC20 wrap contract with an extra call function for bridging.
-* User1e submits a "deposit-to" transfer action to the bridge contract, specifying User1n (a native account owned by the same individual) as recipient.
+* User1e submits an EVM "bridge-to" call to the WMUSD contract, specifying User1n (a native account owned by the same individual) as recipient.
-* User1n receives the native wrapped token TMUSD into their account
+* User1n receives the bridged Telos native token TMUSD, just minted by the contract, into their account
 * User1n buys something from a merchant and pays with TMUSD.
 The merchant receives TMUSD into account User2n
-* User2n submits a "redeem-to" action to the Native bridge contract with metadata specifying the recipient EVM account.
-In this case it is an EVM account they also own, User2e.
+* User2n transfers TMUSD to the Native bridge contract with the recipient EVM account specified in the memo.
+In this case the recipient is an EVM account they also own, User2e.
-* The bridge contract sends WMUSD to User2e, 1:1 with the TMUSD transfer in.
+* The bridge contract sends WMUSD to User2e, 1:1 with the TMUSD transfer in, and burns the TMUSD
 * User2e unwraps the WMUSD to MUSD
 * User2e exchanges MUSD for fiat via Meridian
 *
 # Outline
 ## Solidity-side bridge contract
-Write a Solidity contract which accepts ERC20 "deposit-to" transfers containing metadata for recipient Telos native account.
-Executing such a transfer deposits the ERC20 into a vault and places the transaction in a queue.
-The contract also has an action to send tokens out from the vault.
+This Solidity contract provides ERC20 "depositFor" and "WithdrawTo" functions to wrap and unwrap the underlying token (e.g. MUSD).
+It supports the conventional ERC20 "transfer", "transferFrom" and "approve" functions so that the wrapped tokens can be exchanged as any ERC20 token.
+In addition, this contract provides  "bridge" and "bridgeFrom" calls which place tx data (including a recipient address on the Telos native chain) in a pending queue.
+In the case of success, the recipient will get native tokens in 1:1 ratio to the EVM wrapped tokens bridged in, and those EVM tokens will be burned.

 ## Native-side bridge contract
-Write a Telos native contract which reads the queue and mints wrapped tokens at 1:1 to deposited ERC20's and delivers them to the recipient account.
-The contract also has a "redeem-to" action which burns the wrapped tokens and generates an EVM transaction to deliver original tokens to from the vault to the recipient.
+This Telos native contract reads the queue and mints native tokens at 1:1 to bridged ERC20's for delivery to the recipient account.
+If successful, it generates an EVM call to the Solidity-side contract which burns EVM tokens and erases the pending-queue data.
+When native tokens are transferred into this contract,  action which burns the wrapped tokens and generates an EVM transaction to deliver original tokens to from the vault to the recipient.

 ## Solidity-side wrap contract (e.g. for EVM stablecoin)
 This can use a standard OpenZeppelin wrap contract to convert from a recognized stablecoin (e.g. Meridian MUSD) to a wrapped version which is an extended ERC20 able to participate in the Solidity-side bridge contract (i.e. has the "deposit-to" action).